 Results from this study show the highest prevalence of asymptomatic Dirofilaria infection (8.75%) in North Macedonia, all due to D. immitis.
 Similarly, 7.45% of infected dogs were found in Northern Serbia, with heartworm being the primary culprit as well.
 The region of Southern Serbia had the lowest prevalence of the infected dogs, although with both D. immitis and D. repens species being detected.
 The whole territory of the Central Balkan region is endemic for dirofilariosis, but the interesting fact is that the epizootiological scenario has changed.
 Now D. immitis dominates in the area.
 An overall prevalence of about 8.8% for D. immitis was shown, suggesting a noticeable risk of heartworm infections in the study region.
-Recently, human infections by D. immitis were observed and confirmed by molecular methods in the European region, demonstrating that this species, although with low prevalence, should not be of zoonotic concern only in America anymore [13].
+Our results are different from the findings in recently conducted survey in nearby Romania, where molecular analyses showed that among all filaroids detected in the examined dogs, D. repens is the dominant infective agent [38].

 In our survey, none of the 455 dog blood samples collected on the territory of Serbia tested positive for L. infantum, and this parasite was identified in only 2 samples from North Macedonia, with a prevalence of 2.5%.
-Considering that L. infantum was previously detected in competent vectors [10], among the jackals [39] and in human population of the region [39], as well as the reports of seropositive dogs from Northern Serbia [], our findings are unexpected and certain considerations about the limits of this study should be discussed.
+Considering that L. infantum was previously detected in competent vectors [6], among the jackals [35] and in human population of the region [39], as well as the reports of seropositive dogs from Northern Serbia [36, 37], our findings are unexpected and certain considerations about the limits of this study should be discussed.
 Despite the blood sample being a reliable clinical material for detecting Leishmania DNA from asymptomatic hosts, it showed extremely low levels of parasitemia compared to bone marrow aspirate.
 To overcome this critical issue, an RT-PCR-based approach is suggested instead of a conventional PCR protocol to detect the parasite in peripheral blood, due to the ability of qPCR to quantify extremely low levels of parasitemia [40].
 Thus, the low prevalence of L. infantum detected in this study can be attributed to the limited sensitivity of the detection method performed-conventional PCR from dried blood samples, which cannot detect low parasite load.

+Statistical analyses of the data show that the infection was significantly more common in older dogs, which is understandable, given the fact that they are exposed to potential sources of the infection for a longer period of time.
+Infection was also significantly more frequent in female dogs.
+As there is no relevant data on that matter in the available literature, it could be considered an incidental finding and a result of dog gender not being one of the inclusion criteria for this study.
+Other than that, we did not determine other significant risk factors in investigated dogs.

 5. Conclusions

 To conclude, we can emphasize that Central Balkan is an endemic region for Dirofilaria immitis, and our findings show that we can expect a significant impact on dog health going forward.
 Moreover, domination of D. immitis in the study area allows the assumption that more frequent visceral forms of human dirofilariosis may be anticipated as well.
-Even though we did not determine Leishmania infection in dogs from Serbia, findings of L. infantum in dogs from North Macedonia show that it can be a threat to the territory of Serbia in the foreseeable future, suggesting that preventive measures and One health approach are of great necessity to combat the spread of this infection.
+Even though we did not determine Leishmania infection in dogs from Serbia, findings of L. infantum in dogs from North Macedonia show that it can be a threat to the territory of Serbia in the foreseeable future, suggesting that preventive measures are of great necessity to combat the spread of this infection.